pivotal/docs-platform-automation/docs/pipeline-design/configuration-management-strategies.md

 This is the simplest thing that could possibly work.
 It's the default assumed in all our examples, unless we've articulated a specific reason to choose a different approach.
-It entails using a single git repository for each foundation.
+It entails using a single Git repository for each foundation.

 Tracking foundation changes are simple, getting started is easy,